-All people in our team are volunteers.
+Most people in our core team are volunteers.
+Some are hired on a project-base.

 Aurélia Sellier